hosikiti/briefcast/README.md

 # Briefcast

-Briefcast is an AI-empowered pod cast generator from any news website.
+Briefcast is an AI-powered pod cast generator from any news website.

 ## What's Changed

 - Tuned the default English summarizer to minimize unrelated linking words between topics, referring to this article: https://github.com/openai/openai-cookbook/blob/main/techniques_to_improve_reliability.md
-- Inserted 2 seconds pause between topics so we can tell the beginning of the news more easily.
+- Inserted 2 second pause between topics so we can tell the beginning of the news more easily.
-- Added "Trial" feature that supports one-time pod cast generation from any news feed for anyone.
+- Added a Trial feature that supports one-time pod cast generation from any news feed for anyone.
 - Implemented automatic CI/CD pipeline with each new code update.

 ## TODO

-- Fix a bug when tapping "Generate" button again after generating the feed.
 - Support SSL.
 - Allow each user to create an account with Google and add their own favorite web feeds.
-- Update each user's feeds once a day at least.
+- Update each user's feeds at least once a day.
-- Limit the total number of generation within a day (probably 300 times a day will be upper) for my budget.
+- Limit the total number of generations within a day (300 times a day would be the upper limit for my budget).
 - Add licence.
 - ...